 Alessandro N. Vargas

-The real life is analog.
-Analog and continuous are equivalent.
-That is, analog is the continuous in Mathematics.
+Life is analog.
+Analog and continuous are equivalent concepts.
+That is, analog is the continuous counterpart of Mathematics.
 For instance, time, pressure, and temperature are continuous elements of nature; they can be represented as points on a ruler.
-For that, a precise measurement device could read and inform us of these elements with many decimals after the dot as we wish (e.g., we might be interested in what happens at the time 0.223454323 seconds).
+To represent these elements from nature as precise as possible, we need to use a precise measurement, a device that could read and give us information with many decimals after the dot as we wish (e.g., we might be interested in what happens at the time 0.223454323 seconds).
 But what do analog electronics have to do with that high-precise time measurement?

 Recall that electrical current and voltage are continuous elements in nature.
 Analog electronics represent pieces, gears, devices, and circuits that handle continuous currents and continuous voltages.
-Unlike digital electronics, which use discrete binary values to represent information, analog electronics can capture and manipulate the infinite variations of current and voltage.
-Analog electronics gave birth to phones, radios, vehicles, and even the circuits used in today's airplanes.
-Yet we recognize that modern devices use a mix between analog and digital circuits.
+Unlike digital electronics, which use discrete binary values to represent information, analog electronics can capture and manipulate the infinite nuances and infinite variations of current and voltage.
+Key to the modern world, analog electronics gave birth to phones, radios, vehicles, and even the circuits used in today's airplanes.
+Still, we should recognize that today's modern devices use a mix between analog and digital circuits.
 Even the Internet has no life without the energy processed and treated by analog electronic circuits.

 Analog electronics are used in applications where a continuous range of values is required, such as in sensors, instrumentation, radio, audio, and control systems; analog electronics are largely deployed in filtering noise and amplifying signals.